-- As compared to conventional or standard charge controllers, this controller has higher MPP charging current by 10-30%.
+- As compared to conventional or standard charge controllers, this controller has a higher MPP charging current by 10-30%.
 This makes it more efficient compared to the standard charge controller with an efficiency greater than 95%.

 - Different types of batteries can be charged via these dual charge controllers by switchboard lines.
-These can be configured for batteries like dryfit, gel, fleece, acid/lead-acid batteries etc.
+These can be configured for batteries like dryfit, gel, fleece, acid/lead-acid batteries, etc.

-Battery type selection: Mostly flooded type or sealed type lead acid batteries are used with solar energy systems.
+Battery type selection: Mostly flooded type or sealed type lead-acid batteries are used with solar energy systems.
 Sealed batteries are regulated at a lower voltage than flooded batteries or they can dry out.
 Charge controllers like referenced above have the ability to select the type of batteries to be charged and can be managed efficiently.

 - There are two battery charging ports on this charge controller with automatic charging of the main battery and support charging for the secondary battery with overcharge protection.

-- This charge controller provides protection against overload, overheating, reverse battery and back discharge from the battery.
+- This charge controller provides protection against overload, overheating, reverse battery, and back discharge from the battery.
 So there is no need to attend charging batteries while it is in progress.

 Disconnection at low voltage4: Deep cycle batteries if discharged to 100%, they can be ruined.
-Usually, these batteries discharge till 80% of their capacity and 20% of charge is kept in the battery for optimal working.
+Usually, these batteries discharge till 80% of their capacity, and 20% of charge is kept in the battery for optimal working.
 A low voltage disconnect circuit breaker in the charge controller disconnects the load from the batteries and is a very important function.